primatejs/primate/README.template.md

 Domains represent a collection in a store.
 All domains are loaded from `domains`.

+A collection is primarily described using the class `fields` property.

 ### Fields

-Field types denote the acceptable type of values for a field.
+Field types delimit acceptable values for a field.

 ```js
 // domains/fields.js
 ```

 ### Short field notation

 Field types may be any constructible JavaScript object, including other domains.
-Primate ensures integrity when using foreign domains.
+When using other domains as types, data integrity (on saving) is ensured.

 ```js
 // domains/short-field-notation.js
 ```

 ### Predicates

-Field types may also be specified as an array, in which case they may contained additional predicates.
+Field types may also be specified as an array, to specify additional predicates aside from the type.

 ```js
 // domains/predicates.js